PacLII Home | Databases | WorldLII | Search | Feedback

 (1) Despite any exemptions under this Part, a Right to Information Officer must grant an application for access to information if it is in the public interest to disclose such information.

-(2) A Right to Information Officer must consider whether subsection (1) appln r in relation to any information requested before refusing access on the basis of an exemptionr this Part Part.
+(2) A Right to Information Officer must consider whether subsection (1) applies in relation to any information requested before refusing access on the basis of an exemption under this Part.

-(3) Subject to subsections (4) and (5), a Right to Information Officer is to consider any of the followactors when determining whether access to i to information is in the public interest:
+(3) Subject to subsections (4) and (5), a Right to Information Officer is to consider any of the following factors when determining whether access to information is in the public interest:

 (a) the objects of this Act;